Embraer Phenom 100

 Buyers Guide To The Embraer Phenom 100

-The article presents a Buyer’s Guide to Purchasing a Embraer Phenom 100 Aircraft.
+This guide covers a Buyer’s Guide to Purchasing a Embraer Phenom 100 Aircraft.

 In July 2007, the Phenom 100 took to the skies for its initial flight before being delivered in December of the following year.
 This model was specifically tailored for individual owner-operators and became renowned as a top choice for introductory-level jets.
 In fact, it was utilized by multiple airline training departments and even served as an aircraft for RAF student training.